 MASERATI 450S RECREATION for sale

-Price: $469,950
+Price: $359,950

-Oldtimer Australia is delighted to offer for sale this magnificent Maserati 450S recreation.
+Oldtimer Australia is delighted to offer for sale this magnificent Maserati 450S Re-Creation.

 The current owner is a real enthusiast and has owned some of the worlds great cars.
 He has a passion for sports racing cars from the 1950s and 1960s and in 2011 decided he needed a Maserati 450S!

+To stop the car, giant period correct, finned drum brakes are fitted all around.
 The front suspension is a classic double-wishbone set-up.
 On the rear it has the De Dion rear end with transverse leaf springs which are polished steel as per original.

-The project was finished in 2014 and the car has been used sporadically since.
+The car has been used sparingly since it was completed.
 It has made appearances at the 2014 and 2015 Australian Grand Prix and several other events.

-Whilst it has been a few years now since the build of this car was completed it still presents exceptionally well.
+Whilst it has been a few years now since the build of this car was completed, it still presents exceptionally well.
 The paint has retained a deep gloss with a strong depth of colour.
 The car has been used from time to time as its makers intended and as a result when you look closely you will find some small imperfections.
 All the panel gaps are excellent.

 The more you look at the car the more detail you will notice.
 The devil is in the detail and some of its features are the delicate handles to secure the boot and the bonnet as well as the windscreen which wraps around the cockpit and continues on top of the doors.

-The car is fitted with genuine Borrani 16×4½ wire wheels at the front (16×5½ rear) which are shod with soft compound Dunlop Racing tyres size 6.0 16 at the front (6.5 16 rear).
+The car is fitted with genuine Borrani 16×4½ wire wheels at the front (16×5½ rear) which are shod with soft compound Dunlop Racing tyres size 6.
+0 16 at the front (6.
+5 16 rear).
 The wheels are all in excellent condition.

 We love the exposed chassis frame inside the car, which is a real feature of this era of racing Maseratis.

 The brakes take a little bit of getting used to as they are drums.
-But once you realise that you just have to apply a bit more pressure on the peddle they do pull the car up quickly and in a straight line when needed.
+But once you realise that you just have to apply a bit more pressure on the pedal they do pull the car up quickly and in a straight line when needed.

-This truly is a unique opportunity to own a recreation of a fantastic race car from the late 1950s.
 Accompanying the car is a history file of the invoices and photos from the build.
 There is also a spare wheel and a (modern) jack.

 - Built by respected classic car restoration specialists (HVR) in Melbourne.

-- Powered by 5.0 Litre Maserati V8 engine.
+- Powered by 5.
+0 Litre Maserati V8 engine.

 - Beautifully presented.